cindywfeng/SP-app/README.md

 ---
-# CARE - A Skincare Routine Log App 🌿
+# CARE - A Skincare Routine Planner 🌿
 ---

 Link: http://cindyfengw.pythonanywhere.com

 ## Description

 This app allows users to create their own library of skincare products which they can use in planning and logging their daily skincare routines.
-It also comes with the feature of sending reports of their daily skincare routine from the app to their email addresses.
+The user can also send reports of their daily skincare routine from the app to their email addresses.

 ## Instructions